Introduction to Money laundering

 What is Money Laundering?

-Money laundering is the process of concealing the source of money obtained by illicit means such as gambling, corruption, extortion, drug trafficking, human trafficking, etc., Money is moved around the financial system again and again in such manner that its origin gets hidden.
+It is the process of concealing the source of money obtained by illicit means such as gambling, corruption, extortion, drug trafficking, human trafficking, etc., Money is moved around the financial system again and again in such a manner that its origin gets hidden.
 It is the process of making dirty money clean.